 Can the other person pay?

 If the other driver has no insurance, find out whether they can pay if you successfully sue them.
 It is pointless to pay legal costs, only to discover that the other person does not have money to pay you.

 How much will legal costs be?

 Legal costs are relevant if you decide to sue the other driver for damages.
 The costs vary according to how much you are claiming the other driver owes you – the higher the claim, the higher the legal costs.

 Claims under $10 000 are classified as small claims.
-They are dealt with by an informal process known as A form of alternative dispute resolution where the parties appoint an independent person (an arbitrator) to sort out their dispute.
-Arbitration is often the method choose to solve commercial construction and shipping disputes.
-It is less formal than a court hearing.
-An arbitrator’s decision is final and generally cannot be appealed., where there is a limit on the legal costs the losing A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. can be ordered to pay.
+They are dealt with by an informal process known as arbitration, where there is a limit on the legal costs the losing party can be ordered to pay.
 If you employ a lawyer and you win, you will be responsible for your legal costs that exceed the amount ordered to be paid by the other party.
 Also, be aware that if you lose, you will be responsible for paying your legal costs and the legal costs of the other party, and the cost of fixing the damaged vehicle.
 Before starting proceedings to sue another driver, seek free legal advice from a community legal centre (see Chapter 2.4: Legal services that can help).